First Baptist Church in Swansea

-The First Baptist Church and Society is a historic Baptist church in Swansea, Massachusetts.
-The congregation, founded in 1663, is the oldest Baptist congregation in Massachusetts and one of the oldest in the United States.
+The First Baptist Church in Swansea is a historic Baptist church in the town of Swansea, Massachusetts.
+The church, established in 1663, with history going back to 1649, is the oldest Baptist congregation in Massachusetts and one of the oldest in the United States.

+History

-The congregation was founded in 1663 by John Myles as the first Baptist congregation in Massachusetts, and Myles brought the Ilston Book with him from Swansea in Wales.
-The congregation in Swansea, Massachusetts was located relatively nearby the First Baptist Church in America in Providence.
+The congregation was founded in 1649, in Wales, by the Puritan Baptist minister John Myles.
+Myles brought the Ilston Book with him from Swansea, Wales, and fled to Massachusetts with the Ilston congregation, in 1662, becoming the first Baptist church in Massachusetts, in 1663.
+The congregation in Swansea, Massachusetts, was located relatively nearby the First Baptist Church of Providence, in Rhode Island.

+Building

-The current Greek Revival meeting house was constructed in 1848 and is the fifth building occupied by the congregation.
+The current Greek Revival chapel was constructed in 1848 and is the fifth building occupied by the congregation.
 The adjacent cemetery dates to 1731.
 The building and cemetery were added to the National Register of Historic Places in 1990.